SciTools/iris/docs/src/further_topics/dask_best_practices/dask_bags_and_greed.rst

     cpu_count = multiprocessing.cpu_count()

     # .. or as given by slurm allocation.
+    # Only relevant when using Slurm for job scheduling
     if 'SLURM_NTASKS' in os.environ:
         cpu_count = os.environ['SLURM_NTASKS']

-    # Do not exceed the number of CPU's available, leaving 1 for the system.
+    # Do not exceed the number of CPUs available, leaving 1 for the system.
     num_workers = cpu_count - 1
     print('Using {} workers from {} CPUs...'.format(num_workers, cpu_count))